-As of January 31, 2009, we owned approximately 269,350 acres of timber properties in the southeastern United States, which are actively managed, and approximately 27,400 acres of timber properties in Canada.
+As of April 30, 2009, we owned approximately 272,600 acres of timber properties in the southeastern United States, which are actively managed, and approximately 27,400 acres of timber properties in Canada.
 Our timber management is focused on the active harvesting and regeneration of our timber properties to achieve sustainable long-term yields on our timberland.
 While timber sales are subject to fluctuations, we seek to maintain a consistent cutting schedule, within the limits of available merchantable acreage of timber, market and weather conditions.
 We also sell, from time to time, timberland and special use land, which consists of surplus land, higher and better use ("HBU") land, and development land.

 In 2003, we began a transformation to become a leaner, more market-focused/performance-driven company - what we call the "Greif Business System."
 We believe the Greif Business System has and will continue to generate productivity improvements and achieve permanent cost reductions.
 The Greif Business System continues to focus on opportunities such as improved labor productivity, material yield and other manufacturing efficiencies, along with further plant consolidations.
 In addition, as part of the Greif Business System, we have launched a strategic sourcing initiative to more effectively leverage our global spending, including a transportation management system, and lay the foundation for a world-class sourcing and supply chain capability.

-In response to the current economic slowdown, we have accelerated the implementation of certain Greif Business System initiatives.
-These initiatives include continuation of active portfolio management, further administrative excellence activities, and curtailed discretionary spending.
+In response to the current economic slowdown, we have continued to implement previously announced incremental and accelerated Greif Business System initiatives and specific contingency actions.
+These initiatives include continuation of active portfolio management, further administrative excellence activities, a hiring and salary freeze and curtailed discretionary spending.